Trio LS-77 Review

 Current UK Price: £50 to £150 for a pair

-The enclosures are made of quite thick chipboard with one internal bracing.
-They are finished in black worktop laminate – not as nice as wood veneer but a lot more scratch resistant.
 The speaker drivers are very neatly made with a lot of attention to details.
 Glue is only where it needs to be and both diaphragms and suspensions look very clean.
-Each speaker features a passive radiator as well as a coaxial driver (Coaxial driver means that there are two diaphragms (HF and LF) combined in one driver and working on the same axis, creating a point source).
-Both drivers’ and passive radiators’ baskets are made from die cast alloy with good amount of ‘breathing’ space.
-The cones are made from rigid paper suspended on fabric surrounds (they will not deteriorate with age).
+Each speaker features a passive radiator as well as a coaxial driver.
+Both driver and passive radiator baskets are made of die cast alloy with good amount of ‘breathing’ space.
+The cones are made of rigid paper suspended on fabric surrounds (they will not deteriorate with age).
 I’m not sure about the tweeter diaphragms’ material as at the time of testing I did not feel comfortable taking these drivers apart.
-The tweeters are in-line with bass cones and generate the sound via aluminium horns, which expand horizontally (presumably to aid with stereo imaging).
-The crossovers are hardwired but are very basic and made from rather poor quality components, which is really disappointing, as all other components are very well made.
-Treble potentiometers are not the best quality but they seem to work just fine.
+The tweeters are in-line with bass cones and generate the sound via aluminium horns, which expand horizontally (presumably to aid with horizontal dispersion).

 Midrange and treble are acceptable but there is nothing special about them.
 Vocals sound a little flat and string instruments are a little coloured.
 Definitely not the most truthful presenters.
 Level of details is good, but they are number of speakers that are a lot more detailed than these.
-Stereo imaging is good, however, the soundstage is rather shallow.
+Stereo imaging is OK, however, the soundstage is rather shallow.

 Trio LS-77 are not the most engaging speakers and can sound flat at times.
 Very good attack though.
 Good if your are on a tight budget and can pick them up for £50.
 If I was to keep these for myself, it would only be for collector’s purposes.